christiankjaer/ghpage/about.rst

 **2016 - 2017:**
   **Teaching Assistant - University of Copenhagen**

-  Teaching exercise classes and grading assignments in the course *Introduction to Computer Systems*
+  Teaching exercise classes and grading assignments in the course *Introduction to Computer Systems*.
+The course teaches subjects such as

+  - Machine architecture

+  - Operating systems

+  - Computer networks

 **2015 - 2016:**
   **Student Worker - Unity Technologies**